Important Considerations

 Article summary

-CAUTION: Skylight orchestrator is a high-performance, real-time active system that requires special considerations to operate properly.
-For instance, if you install a Skylight sensor: control on the same server then hyper-threading must be disabled.
+CAUTION: Legacy orchestrator is a high-performance, real-time active system that requires special considerations to operate properly.
+For instance, if you install a Provider Connectivity Assurance Sensor Control on the same server then hyper-threading must be disabled.

 Network Requirements